johnprovazek/stateparks/README.md

 If you would like to access my website it can be found at [johnprovazek.com/stateparks](https://www.johnprovazek.com/stateparks/).
 If you would like to create a copy of this website follow the steps below.

 The repo is currently structured with [index.html](./index.html) as the default page.
 The page [index.html](./index.html) is utilizing [PageCrypt](https://www.maxlaumeister.com/pagecrypt/) so the main content is encrypted.
-The page [template.html](./template.html) would be a good place to start development.
-You can rename this to "index.html" and delete the old [index.html](./index.html) if you wish.
+The page [template.html](./template.html) would be a good place to start your development.
+You can rename [template.html](./template.html) to "index.html" and delete the old [index.html](./index.html) if you wish.

 ## Usage